linor1005/nio-stock/README.md

 the second part checks the difference between nio stock and the etf of driv

-the third part check the connection between
+the third part checks the connection between the stock volume and the volatilty of the stock, it also shows a graph .